 The cutest thing about Shar Peis is all the wrinkles on their faces.
 Don’t get too close, though, because those folds are hotspots for bacterial infections.
 These dogs are also prone to entropion and swollen hock syndrome.

 If you do a lot of cross-breeding in a small country like Ireland, you’re bound to run into some genetic issues.
 These Setters are known to suffer from hereditary conditions like quadriplegia, epilepsy, and seizures.

 24. Great Dane

 It’s an unfortunate fact of life that the bigger the dog, the more likely they are to have serious health problems.
-Dogs don’t get much bigger than Great Danes, and these pooches often suffer from bloat, cancer, and something called Wobbler’s Syndrome.
+Dogs don’t get much bigger than Great Danes, and these pooches often suffer from bloat, cancer, and a cervical spine disease called Wobbler’s Syndrome.

 These miniature mutts have some intense health issues, including lots of dental and eye problems.
-Most disturbingly, though, they can suffer from portosystemic shunt, a condition that can cause the bloodstream to become toxic (we’re pretty sure that’s not good).
+Most disturbingly, though, they can suffer from portosystemic shunt, a condition that can cause the bloodstream to become toxic.

 Ultimately, no dog is completely safe from health issues.
-If your pup’s breed is on our list of unhealthiest dog breeds, though, you may want to start setting aside a little bit of money to handle any vet bills that are in your future.
+If your pet’s breed is on our list of the unhealthiest dog breeds, though, you may want to start setting aside a little bit of money to handle any vet bills that are in your future.